 It’s just one of the non-optional extras that come with the approach of menopause.
 For some, it’s a biological asteroid crash, leaving a deep, smouldering impact zone.

-Swimming against a tide of misogyny, ageism and medical mansplaining, the infuriated members of a Book Club become the accidental activists of The Sisterhood of the Flying Fuck Fairy.
+Swimming against a tide of misogyny, ageism and medical mansplaining, a humble Book Club morphs into The Sisterhood of the Flying Fuck Fairy, an enraged cadre of menopause anarchists.

 In their fight for women’s health rights at any age, the Sisterhood battles trolls, toxic masculinity, political self-interest and quite often each other.
 They’re angry, and no one does angry like a woman whose oestrogen has gone awol.
 Especially after a couple of gins.